 Using or growing marijuana in Texas is still heavily penalized, despite the Texas Compassionate Use Act becoming law.
 Under the Act, only dispensing organizations licensed by the Department of Public Safety (DPS) may grow, process, manufacture, and sell cannabis products.

 In addition, the law stipulates that three dispensing organizations will be licensed no later than January 1st, 2018, putting the state several months ahead of the deadline.

-As mentioned above, the Compassionate Use Act of 2015 currently only permits individuals with intractable seizures to access to medical marijuana products; not even hospice patients can get the medication.
+As mentioned above, the Compassionate Use Act of 2015 currently only permits individuals with intractable seizures to access to medical marijuana products; not even individuals in hospice can get the medication.